 According to the parts list for the SPZT the part is called A T. PRISM BOX SEAT

 The Galled threads on the T. PRISM BOX SEAT form thread impingement.
 Mark said that even though the c-mounts are threaded they are not removable?
 In every other trinocular microscope from the $300 Amscope to the higher end models these C-mount adapter tubes are removable and changeable to adapt different camera’s and lenses for adjusting and matching the filed of view.
-And optics and tubes get damaged.
-No placer on their website does it say not removable.
+Optics and tubes get damaged.
+No place on their website does it say not removable.

 I went to a friends with a Horizontal Laminar Flow Cabinet, I opened the Microscope up by removing the the knobs and side covers, Screws 98 and 100 in the exploded diagram let you remove T. PRISM BOX SEAT and binoculars come off as well.
 I covered the binocular prism ports and proceeded to the microscope and carefully used a thread files and hand dressed the threads till a thread pitch gauge did not drag.